JackTYM/MarketSharkHeadless/README.md

 ## Features

 - 1.8 Protocol Support
-- Automated item purchasing via CoflNet websocket on Hypixel
+- Automated item purchasing via CoflNet websocket on Hypixel Skyblock
 - Integration with a backend server for reporting and control
 - Discord bot integration for remote monitoring and commands
 - CLI tool for easy configuration